Miami Probation Violation Attorneys

 Common Terms of Probation in Florida

-- Not associate with persons engaged in criminal activities; and/or
+- Not associate with persons engaged in criminal activities

 When an alleged offender is accused of violating the terms of his or her probation or community control, that individual will have a hearing before a judge—usually the same judge that sentenced the person to probation or community control.
 Violations of probation or community control are either technical or substantive, with the former usually involving failure to comply with the terms of the probation or community control and the latter involving new criminal charges.